RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

     SLAPD_USER="openldap"
     SLAPD_GROUP="openldap"

-In some distros the ldap config path can be different, e.g. in centos it is "/etc/openldap/slapd.conf".
+Remember that the user and group of the slapd daemon is usually *openldap*.
+In some Distros the ldap config path can be different, e.g. in CentOS it is "/etc/openldap/slapd.conf".
-By the way, remember the user and group of the slapd daemon, usually *openldap*.

 Now you have to create/modify the config file `/etc/ldap/slapd.conf`:
 - [slapd.conf](https://gist.github.com/rcubetrac/035af863abea7d89723225739a410e83#file-slapd-conf)
-This example config file should just work for the Roundcube LDAP addressbook server described here, but maybe not for other LDAP solutions.
+This example config file should just work for the Roundcube LDAP address book server described here, but might not for other LDAP solutions.
 Some words about this example configuration:
 - compared to the default `slapd.conf` file of OpenLDAP, all non-relevant comments are removed.
-- the nis schema is removed because the simple addressbook do not need it.
+- the nis schema is removed because the simple address book do not need it.
-- if you use the proposed config file, open it and change the password (*rootpw*, use slappasswd to create it).
+- if you use the proposed config file, open it and replace the password (*rootpw*) with the hashed password from the  slappasswd command used earlier.

-After you created/modified it, set restrictive permissions for the config file: since the password is stored inside, normal user must not be able to read it.
+After you created/modified it, set restrictive permissions for the config file.
+Since the password is stored inside, normal user must not be able to read it.
 User and group must correspond with the ones you found above in */etc/default/slapd* or even with the ones your LDAP is running with.

     $ sudo chmod 640 /etc/ldap/slapd.conf
     $ sudo chown openldap.openldap /etc/ldap/slapd.conf

-Restart the OpenLDAP server now, e.g. on Debian based systems do:
+Restart the OpenLDAP server now.
+On Debian based systems type:

     $ sudo invoke-rc.d slapd restart

-If you do not find any errors here, your LDAP server is ready now to become your LDAP addressbook server :-)
+If you do not find any errors here, your LDAP server is closer to becoming your LDAP address book server.

 ## Setup the LDAP Server

-Once the OpenLDAP server is running, you can start to set it up.
-First, check if you can even access it:
+Once the OpenLDAP server is running, you can begin to set it up.
+First, check if you have access to it:

     $ ldapsearch -xLLL -H ldap://localhost:389 -D cn=admin,dc=localhost -W -b dc=localhost
     Enter LDAP Password: